Rent Control Board (Huslejenævnet)

 - Power of attorney from other residents if the tenancy agreement features more residents

-Send the case to the Rent Control Board as secure mail or hand it in at Citizen Service (Borgerservice) on Dokk1.
+Send the case to the Rent Control Board as secure mail (digital post) or hand it in at Citizen Service (Borgerservice) at Dokk1.

 What is the fee for bringing a case before the Rent Control Board?